TempleOkosun/DocEyes/README.md

 <h2> How DocEyes help with data tampering prevention </h2>
-Just like a typical File Integrity Monitor which assess system files and generates a cryptographic checksum as a baseline.
+Just like a typical File Integrity Monitor(FIM) which assess system files and generates a cryptographic checksum as a baseline.
 Then repeatedly recalculates the checksum of the same resources, compare with the baseline and generate alert if there is changes.
 Doceyes records hash signatures for documents within a repo using blockchain (Hyperledger Fabric) as the trusted baseline.
 Then checks at fixed intervals to see whether files have been modified If any changes have been made,